 3.2 Weibull frequency distribution

 Probability density functions (PDFs) are mostly used to describe the distribution wind speed in order to choose the best turbines for a specific region.
-The weibull distribution is often a good approximation for the wind speed distribution, in different areas (CITE) used for estimation of weibull parameters for wind energy analysis.
+The weibull distribution is often a good approximation for the wind speed distribution, in different areas (CITE) used for the estimation of Weibull parameters for wind energy analysis.
 The probability density function requires the two-parameter shape and scale.
 The Weibull PDFs and cumulative distribution are given by:

 f(V)=kcVck-1exp-Vck (4)